 Extensions to the initial Term can be negotiated with one months’ notice, usually under the same terms as the initial Term.

-Deposit is still one month’s rent.
-Rent is usually expected in full at the commencement of the Tenancy (i.e. two month Tenancy equals two months’ rent in advance).
+Deposit is still one month’s inclusive charge.
+The monthly inclusive charge is usually expected in full at the commencement of the Tenancy (i.e. two month Tenancy equals two months’ inclusive charge in advance).
 This is due to Tenant referencing not being as detailed as with long-term rentals.

 Short-term rentals are offered fully furnished including kitchen packs, meaning Tenants can arrive with personal items only (clothing, bedding etc..).

 If Tenants wish to bring larger items of furniture with them, or request specific items of furniture to be added for their Tenancy then this must be flagged during negotiations.